JOB SEARCH

 In all your searches - on job portals, for open positions or during research on relevant companies - remember to use keywords in English as well as in Danish.
 This way you will get more – and more relevant – results.

-The biggest job portal in Denmark is www.jobindex.dk and it has many helpful features.
-You can set the language to either Danish or English at the top of the page to make navigation on the website easier.
-The portal gives you an overview of the possibilities within your field and interests, as well as help you find relevant/interesting job listings.
+There are many job portals to choose from when looking for jobs in Denmark.
+Some have helpful features, where you can set the language to either Danish or English at the top of the page to make navigation on the website easier.
+The portals give you an overview of the possibilities within your field and interests, as well as helps you find relevant/interesting job listings.

 As you search, consider:

-• using different keywords – also in Danish being flexible when it comes to titles and positions
+- using different keywords (also in Danish) and being flexible when it comes to titles and positions

-create a Job Agent.
-The job agent will send you e-mail notifications from Jobindex when new positions that match your criteria are posted.
+Once you've chosen your search criteria, you're sometimes given the option of creating a Job Agent.
+A job agent will send you e-mail notifications when new positions that match your criteria are posted.
 You can create as many job agents with different search criteria as you like.
 And you can easily delete them again.

-In Jobindex’s job ad archiveyou can see more than 70,000 previously advertised (no longer open) positions.
-They can be a good source of inspiration and information about specific companies, departments, positions, or tasks.
+A job portal may also have an ad archive function where you can see previously advertised (no longer open) positions.
+These archives can be a good source of inspiration and provide information about specific companies, departments, positions, or tasks.
 Information that can prove very valuable while preparing for a job interview or writing an application.
 Furthermore, the job ad archive can give you a list of companies that have hired people with similar skills to yours in the past.
 This information can be very helpful in your future job search since you will know which companies to follow and approach with an unsolicited application.

-Jobindex can also provide a lot of inspiration, relevant information, tips and tricks for your job search:
+To help your further, some job portals provide additional inspiration, relevant information, tips and tricks for your job search:

 Workindenmark